security-assignments/security-assignments.github.io/_labs/lab_asymmetric_encryption.md

 **A:** [To better future-proof your key](https://www.yubico.com/2015/02/big-debate-2048-4096-yubicos-stand/), Generate a 4096-bit key, not the default 2048-bit one.

-**History Lesson:** Edward Snowden originally reached out directly to Glen Greenwald, seeking to leak the NSA documents.
+**History Lesson:** Edward Snowden originally reached out directly to Glenn Greenwald, seeking to leak the NSA documents.
 However, Greenwald didn't have a secure communication method such as PGP.
 So, Snowden made him a voice-obfuscated how-to video, for doing the same things that you are doing.
 Greenwald blew it off, because seriously who has time for the usability mess that is PGP.
 Eventually, Greenwald's friend and journalist, Laura Poitras, arranged for Greenwald to meet Snowden anyway.
-[Watch Snowden's tutorial video to Greenwald here!](https://vimeo.com/56881481)
+[Watch Snowden's tutorial video to Greenwald here.](https://vimeo.com/56881481)